The story of Precision Pallets

 A new beginning

-Precision Pallets and Cases Ltd is formed and The Factory Reconstruction Co (Manchester) Ltd (or Factory Pallets & Cases Ltd as it was then trading) is acquired by way of a management buy-out by Richard Leach.
-Richard's skills are learned from a long career in customer service, marketing, international transport and sales.
+Precision Pallets And Cases Ltd is formed and The Factory Reconstruction Co (Manchester) Ltd (or Factory Pallets & Cases Ltd as it was then trading) is acquired by way of a management buy-out by Richard Leach.
+Richard’s skills are learned from a long career in customer service, marketing, international transport and sales.
 He is committed to providing customers with products which meet exacting specifications and requirements.

 A local landmark